-(Amounts in millions) Fair Value as of January 31, 2025 Fair Value as of January 31, 2024 Equity investments measured using Level 1 inputs \$ 959 \$ 2,835 Equity investments measured using Level 2 inputs 2,082 4,414 Total \$ 3,041 \$ 7,249
+(Amounts in millions) - y 31, 2025 alue as of y 31, 2024 Equity investments measured using Level 1 inputs \$ 959 \$ 2,835 Equity investments measured using Level 2 inputs 2,082 4,414 Total \$ 3,041 \$ 7,249

 The fair value of these investments decreased \$4.2 billion during fiscal 2025, primarily due to the sale of the Company's investment in JD.com in August 2024, as well as gains and losses resulting from net changes in the underlying stock prices of the investments, along with certain other immaterial investment activity.
 The fair value of these investments decreased \$3.4 billion during fiscal 2024 primarily due to gains and losses resulting from net changes in the underlying stock prices, along with certain other immaterial investment activity.